GiRumSam174/Cribbage/README.md

-Somewhat easy to play, offline version of two player Cribbage that plays well on your smartphone in portrait mode.
+Two player Cribbage that plays well on your smartphone in portrait mode.
 It's just you versus your CPU.

 No adds and no special permission requirements!

-To install on your device, go to https://girumsam174.github.io/Cribbage/ then go to your browser's menu and click add to homescreen.
+To play offline and install on your device, go to https://girumsam174.github.io/Cribbage/ then go to your browser's menu and click add to homescreen.

 Click on the title to see your game stats.